-- A. All floor and wall openings shall comply with 29 CFR 1926 Subpart M. - B. Floor and roof holes/openings are any that measure over 2 in (51 mm) in any direction of a walking/working surface which persons may trip or fall into or where objects may fall to the level below. - C. All floor, roof openings or hole into which a person can accidentally walk or fall through shall be guarded either by a railing system with toeboards along all exposed sides or a load-bearing cover.
-When the cover is not in place, the opening or hole shall be protected by a removable guardrail system or shall be attended when the guarding system has been removed, or other fall protection system. - 1.
-Covers shall be capable of supporting, without failure, at least twice the weight of the worker, equipment and material combined. - 2.
+- A. All floor and wall openings shall comply with 29 CFR 1926 Subpart M. - B. Floor and roof holes/openings are any that measure over 2 in (51 mm) in any direction of a walking/working surface which persons may trip or fall into or where objects may fall to the level below.
+See paragraph 1.20.C for covering and labeling requirements. - C. All floor, roof openings or hole into which a person can accidentally walk or fall through shall be guarded either by a railing system with toeboards along all exposed sides or a load-bearing cover.
+When the cover is not in place, the opening or hole shall be protected by a removable guardrail system or shall be attended when the guarding system has been removed, or other fall protection system.

+- 1. Covers shall be capable of supporting, without failure, at least twice the weight of the worker, equipment and material combined. - 2.
 Covers shall be secured when installed, clearly marked with the word "HOLE", "COVER" or "Danger, Roof Opening-Do Not Remove" or colorcoded or equivalent methods (e.g., red or orange "X").
-Workers must be made aware of the meaning for color coding and equivalent methods.

-3. Roofing material, such as roofing membrane, insulation or felts, covering or partly covering openings or holes, shall be immediately cut out.
-No hole or opening shall be left unattended unless covered.
+Workers must be made aware of the meaning for color coding and equivalent methods. - 3.
+Roofing material, such as roofing membrane, insulation or felts, covering or partly covering openings or holes, shall be immediately cut out.
+No hole or opening shall be left unattended unless covered. - 4.
+Non-load-bearing skylights shall be guarded by a load-bearing skylight screen, cover, or railing system along all exposed sides. - 5.
+Workers are prohibited from standing/walking on skylights.